BleuBleu/FamiStudio/Docs/docs/pianoroll.md

 * **Paste Effects** : You can choose the list of effect that you with to paste.
 Unchecked effect will not be pasted.

-* **Repeat** : You can repeat the same paste operation multiple times to quickly repeat a sequence of note/effect values mutiple times.
+* **Repeat** : You can repeat the same paste operation multiple times to quickly repeat a sequence of note/effect values multiple times.
 The start of the next paste will be where the last one ended.

 On mobile, the same functionality is accessible by long pressing on the "Paste" icon of the toolbar.
 The dialog will look different by contains the same functionality.